PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timestep.md

 The output tells us that we have loaded a time step  with 992 cell agents and 26 numerical attributes (vars).
 Further, we have 4 categorical cell agent attributes (obs).
-We have each cell agnet's spatial coordinate information (obsm).
+We have each cell agnet's xy spatial coordinate information (obsm).
 And we have cell neighbor graph infromation (obsp, uns).

 Whatever you d'like to do with your physicell data, it most probably was already done with single cell wet lab data.